emaesen/blog-template-with-article-photo-video-art-posts/README.md

 This project has two components:

 1. A headless CMS to manage content
-2. A mobile-friendly single-page-application web site, with static file generation capability for SEO purposes
+2. A mobile-friendly single-page-application web site, with static file generation for SEO purposes

-*The CMS* supports individual pages plus collections of articles, photos, notes and video.
+*The CMS* supports individual pages plus collections of articles, photos, art, notes and video.
 Taxonomy is supported with categories, collections/series and threads.

 *The webapp* uses principles of the [IndieWeb](https://indieweb.org/) to tag relevant content for discovery.
 It has a 'home', 'biography' and 'about' page, and several dynamic variations of 'posts' pages: 'articles', 'photos',  'videos', 'art' and 'notes'.
 Each with pagination support and associated taxonomy pages based on 'category', 'series' and/or 'thread'.
 All cross-linked.